 Strategy 5.4.d: Utilize a Board Sustainability Committee, composed of board and staff members, to assure the capacity of the organization is sustained and capable of meeting new and evolving issues.

-OUTCOME 5.5: Develop and implement a plan to diversify membership, partnerships, and a constituency for public lands.
+OUTCOME 5.5: A plan to diversify membership, partnerships, and a constituency for public lands

 Strategy 5.5a: Develop and ensure inclusive messaging in all print and electronic materials, including an emphasis on a generative concern for the future and in nurturing and guiding the next generation.